 I decided to do this air fryer style because we don’t need to add more grease on top of a carb-loaded appetizer.
 Although, frying them in oil is still super, super tasty which is why I give BOTH recipes here!

-Ingredients for Five Cheese Lasagna Frittas:
+Ingredients for Air Fryer Five Cheese Lasagna Fritta

 - Lasagna Noodles